ABOUT US

 Dublin's guilds also engaged in cultural and religious activities.
 They organized pageants and religious plays, often cantered around the feast day of Corpus Christi in June, decorating floats with religious themes, featuring their respective saints.

-Guild Halls and Their Significance
+Guild Halls and Their Signifance

 Guild halls, like the Merchant's Arch Building, served various secular purposes, including meetings, assemblies, feasts, and exhibitions.
 Not every guild owned a dedicated hall or building; some rented premises for many years or shared spaces with others.
 Nevertheless, the wealthier guilds like the Merchants and the Merchant-Tailors typically owned their premises.